Hormonal evaluation studies identify hormonal imbalances that may impair your fertility.

 Other Hormones That Can Interfere with Ovulation:

-- Androgens – normally, small amounts of androgens (testosterone and DHEAS: dehydroepiandrosterone sulfate) are produced in women; excess production may interfere with the development of the follicles, ovulation, and cervical mucus production.
+- Androgens—Women normally produce small amounts of androgens (testosterone and DHEAS: dehydroepiandrosterone sulfate); excess production may interfere with the development of the follicles, ovulation, and cervical mucus production.

-- Prolactin – stimulates milk production; blood levels may be higher than normal in certain disorders or if you are taking certain medications
+- Prolactin – stimulates milk production; blood levels may be higher than normal in certain disorders or if you take certain medications.

 - Thyroid – an under-active thyroid (hypothyroidism) can result in high prolactin levels